Latest Content

 Flipping Negative Teacher Emotions

-Gretchen Schroeder struggles to understand the meaning and value of her teaching when two former students overdose and die in separate incidents, and another is indicted on murder charges.
-These events lead to deep reflection on how teachers can move beyond feelings of sadness, apathy, and envy.
+Gretchen Schroeder struggles to understand the meaning and value of her teaching when two former students overdose and die, another pleads guilty to murder, and yet another is arrested for domestic violence.
+She also looks at the corrosive effects of both apathy and envy.
+The result is a deep reflection on how teachers can move beyond sadness and other difficult emotions.

 Three-Word Meditation